1930s | 1940s | 1950s | 1960s | 1970s | 1980s | 1990s | 2000s | 2010s | 2020s | Faculty & Staff

 Peter O’Donnell Jr. WG’49, Dallas, a philanthropist; Oct.
 10. He served in the US Navy during World War II.

 George Oppenheimer Jr. W’49, Rio Rancho, NM, Sept.
 9. He served in the US Army during the Korean War.
 At Penn, he was a member of Phi Sigma Delta fraternity, WXPN, and the track team.

 Alfred Vogel C’49, Pennington, NJ, a survey writer and designer; Sept.
 2. He directed studies that looked at high school students’ views on the SAT; viewer reaction to television shows; and attitudes on the Three Mile Island nuclear accident.
 At Penn, he was a member of Sigma Alpha Epsilon fraternity and the golf team.
 One daughter is Johanna Vogel C’85.

 Dr. Robert E. Botti C’50 M’54 GM’58, Chagrin Falls, OH, a retired cardiologist and former professor of medicine at Case Western Reserve University; Sept.
-23. At Penn he was a member of Delta Upsilon fraternity and the Penn Band.
-One son is Robert E. Botti Jr. C’75.
+23. He served in the US Air Force.
+At Penn he was a member of Delta Upsilon fraternity and the Penn Band.
+Two children are Robert E. Botti Jr. C’75 and Marianne Botti Sheridan GEd’75.
 His brother is Dr. John D. Botti C’48 M’52, who passed away on March 7 (see Class of 1948).

 Dr. Raymond W. Giuliani C’50 V’59, Newtown Square, PA, a retired veterinarian; Aug.
 15. He served in the US Army during the Korean War.
 One daughter is Linda M. Giuliani C’87.